916-Silasi-Marius/Youtube-Scraping/README.md

 Both the Google Sheets are evaluated before scraping to make sure all the results that we receive are 100% new channels that have not been scraped yet, so we do not have any duplicates in our databases.

 ## Running the script
+In order for anyone to be able to run the script you should make a folder called "Data" that will contain two .json files.
+The first .json file is called "config.json" and contains two fields: "api_key" and "country".
+The "api_key" field should contain your own YouTube API key and the "country" field should contain the initials of a country that you want your results to be filtered by.
+The second .json file is called "client_secret.json" and is the file you download from the Google Developer Console when you create a Service Account.
+Please make sure both files have the names specified above!